ThomasByr/point-cloud-visualizer/README.md

 - [ ] `{X}`, `{Y}` and `{Z}` fields in pattern for the position of the sensor

 **Known Bugs** (latest fix)

+- main thread is blocked while the gui is running
+  - only manual closing of the window is possible
+  - signal handling is not working